South Carolina trip planner

 day-by-day itinerary for free

-Things to do: sightseeing, nightlife, parks
+Things to do: sightseeing, nightlife, historic sites

 Composed of five distinct geographic regions with boundaries roughly parallel to the Atlantic coastline, South Carolina embraces rich history, scenic beauty, and outstanding cuisine.
 Originally established as a slave society dependent on the cultivation of rice and indigo, the state now boasts a diverse economy that includes massive production of textile goods, chemical products, machinery, and automobiles.
 Widely regarded as the beginning of the Deep South, the state remains a deeply conservative part of the country, fervently clinging to its religious and cultural traditions.
 South Carolinians are kind and open hosts to those who vacation here, eager to share the wealth of their cultural heritage with curious visitors.
 With many remarkable places to visit like Charleston and Hilton Head, your itinerary here is sure to be diverse and full of scenic attractions.
 Take a look at our United States tourist route planner to refine the details of your trip to South Carolina.Read the South Carolina Holiday Planning Guide »